ninewise/dissertation/on-the-side/applications.md

 ## Case studies and analyses {#section:casestudies}

-During development, the still incomplete pipeline was applied to several datasets as a means of exploration.
+During the development of the UMGAP, the still incomplete pipeline was applied to several datasets as a means of exploration.
 This has helped to find bugs, usability problems, discover other applications and guide the UMGAP to its final form.
-This section describes the analysis of these datasets, as it would be done using the released version of the UMGAP, not as it was executed originally.
+This section describes the analysis of some of these datasets, as it would be done using the released version of the UMGAP, not as it was executed originally.
 As such, this section may be used as a guide to compose a new pipeline for a similar analysis.

 ### The preconfigured pipelines {#section:preconf}